clarson469/fariaJS/README.md

 __N.B.
 At the minute, fariaJS is only available in ES6.
 A transpiled version for use in browsers will be available soon.__

-__fariaJS is now a proper(ish) package! download and extract the contents to the node_modules folder in your project, and then use either `var faria = require('faria');` of `import faria from 'faria';`, depending on how your project is set up.
-I should stress that you do still need some kind of transpiler (i.e. babel and webpack, etc.) in your project for faria to work__
+__fariaJS is now a proper(ish) package! download and extract the contents, `cd` into your project, and use the command `npm install \path\to\fariaJS`  I should stress that you do still need some kind of transpiler (i.e. babel and webpack, etc.) in your project for faria to work__

 ## What is fariaJS?